-What we have presented so far may make the solution to the wild salmon's problem appear to be a simple, straightforward task.
-Adopt the alternative conceptual foundation; bring management programs into agreement with public trust responsibilities and with current science; and the problem is solved.
 Changing a person's worldview or an agency's conceptual foundation is not a simple mechanical fix like replacing a malfunctioning part in a machine.
 It involves changing how individuals think about nature, the resource they are managing, and how that resource should be used.
 It involves changing long-standing behaviors that are deemed normal and beneficial under the current conceptual foundation.
-The current conceptual foundation defines the agency's comfort zone.
-It coevolved with the fragmented management of ecosystems and is maintained by a shifting baseline.
-Salmon management programs based on the current, coarse-grained conceptual foundation are less expensive than those that would result from adopting the fine-grained approach.68
+It involves going against a century-old dogma that has successfully resisted change.